Last Updated: September 28, 2022

 Are there states that won’t tax my crypto?

 Yes!
-Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming have no income tax.
-New Hampshire does not tax earned income (such as from your job) but they do tax interest and dividends.
+Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming have no income tax.
+New Hampshire does not tax earned income (such as from your job), but they do tax interest and dividends.
 If you are considering relocating to one of these states, you must make sure to establish your new legal domicile as the new state and not just use someone’s address in the state.
 For more information check out our article on Top States for Crypto Enthusiasts.

 If I move to Puerto Rico, do I have to pay any crypto taxes?